 Furthermore, Platz and associates (2008) reported a possible new side effect of IA administration of papaverine.
 After the treatment of cerebral vasospasm in a SAH patient by IA papaverine into the left posterior cerebral artery, severe mesencephalic extravasation of blood and contrast media was detected.
 After reviewing the literature, the authors concluded that interruption of the blood-brain barrier by papaverine most likely combined with a secondary hyperperfusion phenomena, and perhaps a direct toxic effect on brain tissue was the mechanism of this major complication.
 They stated that in treating vasospasm in areas with a high density of perforating arteries, especially in the posterior circulation, papaverine should be used cautiously because a safe regimen has yet to be established.
 In this situation, alternative agents such as calcium channel blockers could be considered, but evidence-based data are still missing.

+By contrast, international guidelines from the European Stroke Organization on management of intracranial aneurysms and subarachnoid hemorrhage (Steiner, et al., 2013) have no recommendations for angioplasty or intra-arterial vasodilators.
 In the Canadian best practice recommendations for management of SAH and intracerebral hemorrhage (Canadian Stroke Network/Heart & Stroke Foundation of Canada, 2006), IA papaverine was not mentioned as a option.